Somali clans

 Somali clans (Qabaa'ilka Soomaalida; القبائل الصومالية) are patrilineal kinship groups based on agnatic descent of the Somali people.

 Tradition and folklore connects the origin of the Somali population by language and way of life, and societal organisations, by customs, and by a feeling of belonging to a broader family among individuals from the Arabian Peninsula.

-The Somalis are a Muslim ethnoreligious group native to the Horn of Africa.
+Somalis are a Muslim ethnoreligious group native to the Horn of Africa.
 Predominantly of Cushitic ancestry, they are segmented into clan groupings which are important kinship units that play a central part in Somali culture and politics.
 Clan families are patrilineal and are divided into clans, primary lineages or subclans, and dia-paying kinship groups.
 The clan symbolise the utmost kinship level.
 It possesses territorial properties and is commonly governed by a Sultan.
 Primary lineages are directly derived from the clans, and are exogamous political entities with no officially appointed leader.
-They constitute the division level that an individual typically indicates he or she is affiliated with, with the founding forefather reckoned to between six and ten generations.
+They constitute the division level that an individual typically indicates they are affiliated with, with the founding forefather reckoned to between six and ten generations.

 The Somali people are mainly divided among five patrilineal clans, the Hawiye, Darod, Rahanweyn, Dir, and Isaaq.
-The average person is able to trace his/her ancestry generations back.
+The average person is able to trace their ancestry generations back.
 Somali clans in contemporary times have an established official structure in the country's political system, acknowledged by a mathematical formula for equitably distributing seats between the clans in the Federal Parliament of Somalia.

 Somali clans were founded by various patriarchs who came to Africa following the emergence of Islam, and they are linked to the propagation of the religion in the Somali Peninsula.
 The traditions of descent from noble forefathers from Quraysh set the Somalis further apart from other neighbouring ethnic groups.